 Givi, Julian and Jeff Galak (2020), "Selfish Prosocial Behavior: Gift-Giving to Feel Unique," Journal of the Association for Consumer Research, 5 (1), 34-43.

 Givi, Julian (2020), "(Not) Giving the Same Old Song and Dance: Givers' Misguided Concerns about Thoughtfulness and Boringness Keep Them from Repeating Gifts," Journal of Business Research, 117 (September), 87-98.

 Givi, Julian and Christopher Y. Olivola (2020), "How Do I like My Chances (to Unfold)?
 Why Perceived Scarcity and Anticipated Hope Lead Consumers to Prefer Increasing Probabilities of Obtaining a Resource," Journal of the Association for Consumer Research, 5 (4).

-Givi, Julian, Jeff Galak, and Christopher Y. Olivola (in press), "The Thought that Counts is the One We Ignore: How Givers Overestimate the Importance of Relative Gift Value," Journal of Business Research.
+Givi, Julian, Jeff Galak, and Christopher Y. Olivola (2021), "The Thought that Counts is the One We Ignore: How Givers Overestimate the Importance of Relative Gift Value," Journal of Business Research, 123 (February), 502-515.

 Givi, Julian (2021), "When a Gift Exchange Isn't an Exchange: Why Gift Givers Underestimate How Uncomfortable Recipients Feel Receiving a Gift without Reciprocating," Journal of Business Research.